 According to the U.S. Census Bureau, more than 16 million Americans have abandoned plans to attend classes from a “post-high school institution” this year as a direct result of the economic disruption and general fear surrounding the coronavirus pandemic.

-As the pandemic remains a national emergency, the U.S. Department of Education has extended its student loan forbearance period—initially instated in March 2020—suspending collections activity and pausing interest accrual through at least September 30, 2021.
+As the pandemic remains a national emergency, the U.S. Department of Education has extended its student loan forbearance period—initially instated in March 2020—suspending collections activity and pausing interest accrual through January 31, 2022.

 All individuals who have federal student loans will not be expected to make payments.
 If you wish to continue making payments, you can benefit from the 0% interest rate.
 This reprieve applies only to federal student loans.
 Private loan payments are not automatically paused, and if you're in a grace period or have requested forbearance, interest will continue accruing.